 Whenever you apply for any type of credit, lenders carry out a hard search on your credit report.
-Since all hard inquiries will be recorded on your credit report, it can have a negative effect on your credit scores.
+All hard inquiries are recorded on your credit report and can have a negative effect on your credit scores.

 This indicates stability and helps to prove to lenders that you are a lower credit risk and a reliable borrower.
 Over time, your accounts will get older, resulting in credit scores going back up again as long as your payments are paid in full and on time every month.

 Check your eligibility today and start building today!

 Of course, it goes without saying that if you're declared legally bankrupt, this too will be harmful as it tells prospective lenders you've failed to make payments on your debt before, and you may therefore be a risk to lend money to now.

-It's important to be registered on the Electoral Roll at your current address if you want to ensure a good credit score.
-This is because it proves to any potential lender that you're easily contacted and have a stable residence.
+It's important to be registered on the Electoral Roll with your current address if you want to ensure a good credit score.
+This is because it proves to any potential lender that you can easily be contacted and have a stable residence.

 However, there's another factor at play here.
 The length of time that you've been on the electoral roll is also important.
 If you've only recently joined the electoral roll at your current address, this could cause a dip in your score.